dhedge/V2-Public/contracts/guards/guards.md

 ## Contract Guards

 A contract guard ensures that a manager can only call functions on an external contract that we allow.
-For instance the AaveLending Guard ensures that the manager can `deposit`, `borrow`, `repay`, and `withdraw` through aave.
-The manager can only call functions on the aave contract we allow.
-As an example we would no want a manager to be able to call a function like `DepositAs(as: address)` with a `as` address other than the pool.
+For instance the AaveLending Guard ensures that the manager can `deposit`, `borrow`, `repay`, and `withdraw` through Aave.
+The manager can only call functions on the Aave contract we allow.
+As an example we would not want a manager to be able to call a function like `DepositAs(as: address)` with a `as` address other than the pool.
 This could allow the manager to steal funds.
-We can also control other functionality such as how many assets a manager can borrow through aave, i.e we currently restrict it to 1.
+We can also control other functionality such as how many assets a manager can borrow through Aave, i.e we currently restrict it to 1.

 A contract guard can also allow a function to be called by anyone (not just the manager) through a second return variable called `public`.
 For instance some protocols require rewards to be `claimed`, we allow anyone to call the `claim` function on the rewards contract.